bratosini/vercel-college/courses/nextjs/navigating-between-pages.md

 ---
-title: Chapter 5: Navigating Between Pages
+title: Chapter 5
 description: Navigating Between Pages
+type: Chapter
 ---

 In the previous chapter, you created the dashboard layout and pages.
 Now,